Open navigation menu. Close navigation menu.

 The combined impact of racism, poverty and trauma can sometimes overwhelm parents, making it harder for a family to maintain stability.
 When a parent is unable to care for their child, the child enters foster care or is placed with other family members.

-Today, about 800 District children are in foster care, thousands of DC children live with their grandparents or other extended family and hundreds more are between homes if caregivers are disputing custody.
+Today, more than 600 District children are in foster care, thousands of DC children live with their grandparents or other extended family and hundreds more are between homes if caregivers are disputing custody.
 Children’s Law Center advocates for these children and families.
 We make sure their perspectives and wishes are heard and their best interests are prioritized inside the courtroom.
 And we look beyond the legal issue to make sure the child’s health, education and emotional needs are met – by advocating for the supports they need outside the courtroom, too.

 Placement with Family